tisnik/vim-weakpoint/README.md

   * **deduct** via `-deduct` switch the output directory location and name from input file
  * to get rid of vim's `~` non existing line marker via `-height number` which adds *number* of empty spaces
  * to overwrite default `--PAGE--` marker via `-break new_value`
+   * the page is split, everytime line *starts with* this pattern
  * to generate slides,  or directly start WeakPoint via `-vim`

 if you wish to chain the tool, it uses stderr, except final output of output directory to stdout.